Skip to main content

 Eligible applicants are:

-• Licensed sporting or recreation clubs, providing that the AED package directly benefits sport and recreation members or participants.
+• Licensed sporting or recreation clubs in NSW, providing that the AED package directly benefits sport and recreation members or participants

-• Sport clubs associated with a school, church or university, providing they are an incorporated not for profit club in their own right.
+• Sport clubs associated with a school, church or university in NSW, providing they are an incorporated not for profit club in their own right

-Socio-Economic Indexes for Areas (SEIFA) is a recognised and accepted source of social information that ranks areas according to their relative socio-economic advantage and disadvantage using Census data.
+The Australian Bureau of Statistics’ Socio-Economic Indexes for Areas (SEIFA) are a recognised and accepted source of social information that ranks areas according to their relative socio-economic advantage and disadvantage using Census data.

-No. In order to receive grant payments, successful applicants will require an ABN or provide a Statement of Supplier form.
+No. In order to receive grant payments, successful applicants will require an ABN or provide an Australian Tax Office Statement of Supplier form.
 If your application is successful, further information will be provided to you.

 Your club/association treasurer should have a certificate of incorporation, or you can search for your incorporated status with: